 Described as the worst the Languedoc has seen for 22 years.
 Yields were low thanks to drought at one stage and mildew at another.
 Late, uneven ripening resulted in wines without fully developed varietal character in many instances.
 It certainly was not a complete disaster but overall the feeling is one of disappointment.

-A rainier year meant that volumes were finally back to normal after three lean years - however, it also created a problem with rot in the vineyards.
-A difficult year.
+A rainier year meant that volumes were finally back to normal after three lean years – however, it also created a problem with rot in the vineyards.
+A difficult year but one that has produced some very well balanced, successful reds.

 Quantity is down – again – but quality is good, with minimal rot thanks to dry, windy conditions in August and September.